flaglyco/flagly-api/API.md

 ## 2. Account APIs

-They are about managing Flagly accounts.
-They are used by [Flagly Dashboard](https://github.com/flaglyco/flagly-dashboard).
+To use Flagly, you need an account.
+Accounts are managed on [Flagly Dashboard](https://github.com/flaglyco/flagly-dashboard).

 ### 2.1.
 Registering a New Account